Theory Guide to Massachusetts Recreational Marijuana Laws

 I'm ready, what do I need to purchase?

 It's pretty simple, a government-issued ID indicating that you are 21 or older.
-Come down to the Great Barrington dispensary with your driver's license, military ID, or passport and we can let you in.
+Come down to our recreational cannabis dispensary with your driver's license, military ID, or passport and we can let you in.
 If it's expired, we can't.

 Am I allowed to drive after using cannabis?